 3 Examples of Situational Leadership In Business

-Now that you understand the basics of situational leadership, you may be wondering about how applying this strategy differs from industry to industry.
+Now that you understand the basics of situational leadership, you may be wondering how applying this strategy differs from industry to industry.

 While the strategy can be applied in any scenario, it does differ in its application.
 Below are some ways it changes depending on the situation.